Root, Whole from Mexico (SKU 2262)

 Family: Umbelliferae (Carrot family)

 Ligusticum is a genus of flowering plants in the family Apiaceae.
 Its name is believed to derive from the Italian region of Liguria.
-Ligusticum is also known as the "Chinese Lovage" and is one of the most popular herbs in China and Korea.
+Ligusticum is also known as the "Chinese Lovage" and is popular in China and Korea.
 It is a perennial plant with hermaphrodite flowers.
-The root and rhizomes have been used for herbal remedies.
-In addition to its healing uses, ligusticum was combined with certain foods and beverages as a flavor component, and to add fragrance to some soaps and cosmetics.

 Other names: Ligusticum porteri, Osha, Bear Root, Chuchupate, Chuchupaste, Chuchupatle, Chuchupati, Tejano, Colorado Cough Root, Mountain Ginseng, Nipo, Indian Root, Indian Parsley, Wild Parsley, Empress Of The Dark Forest, Bear Medicine, Wild Lovage, Porters Lovage, Porter's Licorice-root, Mountain Carrot, Guariaca, Hierba del cochino, Raíz del cochino, Washía, Yerba de cochino.